 1.1.
-Was a specialist study conducted?YESNO
+Was a specialist study conducted?
+YES NO 1.2.

-1.2.
 Provide the name and or company who conducted the specialist study.

-N/A /A

-1.3.
+N/A 1.3.
 Indicate above which aquifer your proposed development will be located and explain how this has influenced your proposed development.

-N/A

-1.4.
-Indicate the depth of groundwater and explain how the depth of groundwater and type of aquifer (if present) has influenced your proposed development.
+N/A 1.4.
+Indicate the depth of groundwater and explain how the depth of groundwate influenced your proposed development. er and type of aq uifer (if present) has N/A

-N/A